Posted March 15, 2006

 It is a nonprofit organization you have heard of many times, and its name would probably bring to mind images of fighting the status quo, direct confrontation, and lots and lots of action.
 You would think of it as an organization that doesn't recognize any tradition or rule as absolute, that embraces energy and innovation in all that it does, and works in a flexible, pro-active manner, putting its mission goals before bureaucratic ones.

-So imagine my astonishment when talking with this organization to receive such a hostile reaction to the idea of employee telecommuting.
+So imagine my astonishment when talking with this organization to receive such a hostile reaction to the idea of employee telecommuting / cloud commuting.
 The human resources manager sounded as though she couldn't breathe at the thought of such a radical idea, and once she did find her words, said that this organization's HR policy absolutely forbids any such practice.
 When I suggested that it would be a good idea to modernize that policy, another staffer jumped in, reminding me that doing something so "substantial" as changing a policy takes "a lot of time" and "much reflection."

 Huh?